itspriddle/rsync-tmbundle/README.markdown

     % osascript -e 'tell app "TextMate" to reload bundles'

-## Setup
+## Configuration

+Set configuration variables in Bundles > rsync > Configuration.

-Add the following variables to your TM project (you can set them globally if you want):
+Optionally, you can add the following variables to your TM project (or they can be set globally):

     $SSH_REMOTE_PATH (Required)
       The FULL system path to the remote directory to rsync to